Walking of the iCub humanoid robot in different scenarios: implementation and performance analysis: RESULTS

 In the KoroiBot project, a series of performance indicators have been defined as a means to measure the capabilities of a robot.
 They are called the Key Performance Indicators (KPIs)\cite{kpi} and are divided in different categories such as human likeness, computational indicators and technical indicators.
 We use here part of the technical KPIs as a means to summarize the performance of the iCub, which are defined as follows. \begin{itemize} \item Cost of transport

-Where $M$ is the total number of motors, in this case $M=15$, $I_m$ and $V_m$ are the current and voltage measurements of the motor $m$, $m_{robot}$ is the mass of the robot and $d$ is the travelled distance. \item Froude number, used for level ground only
+Where $M$ is the total number of motors, in this case $M=15$, $I_m$ and $V_m$ are the current and voltage measurements of the motor $m$, $m_{robot}$ is the mass of the robot, $g$ is the gravity and $d$ is the travelled distance. \item Froude number, used for level ground only

 \item Precision of task execution: we define them here as the set of tracking errors\footnote{Please note that quantities such as CoM and ZMP depend on the floating base estimation, which is now implemented in a module that performs the estimation using an odometry based method and the kinematic model of the robot, which is not highly accurate.
 For this reason the CoM and ZMP errors are not very precise and might be smaller than they result in this paper.} of the CoM, ZMP and joint angles, computed as RMSE (root mean squared error).
 Of these the most important is the ZMP error, as if the ZMP falls outside the support polygon the robot becomes unstable and might fall. \end{itemize} A table summarizing the KPIs of each case is reported in each section hereafter.